sh4man4ik/sh4man4ik/README.md

 ## 👋 Hi, my name is Daniil

 My name is Daniil and I am a Full-Stack Developer.
-I have knowledge of OOP, SOLID principles, algorithms, CI/CD, web architecture, web security, APIs and computer hardware.
+I have experience in OOP, SOLID principles, algorithms, CI/CD, web architecture, web security, APIs, and computer hardware.
+I am also skilled in communication, teamwork, adaptability, responsibility, and taking initiative.

 ## 👨‍💻 I'm a Full-Stack Developer